SiliconLabs/zigbee_applications/zigbee_network_testing_plugin/README.md

     <uint16_t>  Cluster Id

-*  table-send - Send command to all the devices in the device table. the command payload can be filled with [zcl cli command](https://docs.silabs.com/zigbee/6.10/zigbee-af-api/zcl-global)
+*  table-send - Send command to all the devices in the device table.
+Test Round means the number of times the messages are sent. the command payload can be filled with [zcl cli command](https://docs.silabs.com/zigbee/6.10/zigbee-af-api/zcl-global)

     <uint8_t>  destination endpoint